Board Directors' Bios

 Tom Marino

-Tom had already been taking classes at Wisdom’s Goldenrod’s forerunner, The American Brahmin Bookstore, for two years and had met Anthony Damiani by the time he received his college degree in Economics from Cornell University in 1971.
+Tom had already been taking classes at Wisdom’s Goldenrod’s forerunner, The American Brahman Bookstore, for two years and had met Anthony Damiani by the time he received his college degree in Economics from Cornell University in 1971.
 He has been a serious student of philosophy ever since.
 He had the privilege of meeting PB twice: in Switzerland in 1975 and at Wisdom’s Goldenrod in 1977.

 Tom has worked in the financial field for over thirty-five years and has served throughout that time as the financial advisor to several non-profit organizations.
 Before that period, he worked for Social Security for eleven years.
 Tom has been a board member of Wisdom’s Goldenrod as well as five other non-profit organizations, and has served as Treasurer for a few prominent local groups.
 He is an invaluable member of the PBPF Finance Committee.